 - $300 to $600: These scooters can be considered as either midrange or entry-level commuters, and they tend to include bigger wheels, slightly longer ranges, fast-charging batteries and the ability to scale hills.

 - $600 and up: These scooters are in the premium range.
-You can expect a longer, more comfortable ride, along with larger tires, faster speeds, disc brakes and tighter suspension.
+You can expect a longer, more comfortable ride, along with larger tires, faster speeds, disc brakes and better suspension.

 There are dozens of varieties of electric scooters on the market, but only a few are worth bringing home to ride.

-For entry-level and commuter scooters, we primarily considered things like portability — how easy it is to fold up to bring on the bus or other types of public transportation, or how light it is to cart up a long stretch of stairs — along with range and top speed.
+For entry-level and commuter scooters, we primarily consider things such as portability — how easy it is to fold up to bring on the bus or other types of public transportation, or how light it is to cart up a long stretch of stairs — along with range and top speed.

-For the performance-based, higher-end rides, we considered range, speed and braking mechanisms, but we also looked at suspension.
+For the performance-based, higher-end rides, we consider range, speed and braking mechanisms, but we also looked at suspension.
 If you're paying upward of $1,000 for an electric scooter, it should be comfortable to ride and able to scale curbs, hills and bumpy roads.
-We also verified our picks by cross-referencing reviews between Amazon, manufacturer's sites, and in some cases, Walmart.
-User reviews were then cross-referenced with publications such as Engadget, Electrek and CNET when available.

 For our picks for kids, electric scooters in this category don't offer the same bells and whistles as commuter models.
 For instance, many of the child and preteen picks don't fold up for portability, so we considered overall weight and size for kids with longer rides to school.
 We also stuck with scooters that topped out at 15 mph for utmost safety.
 And like our commuter and high-performance picks, we pored over reviews from parents where accessible.

 For more information, check out our how we test page for Tom's Guide.